-The Hati Humayun of 6/18 February 1856 was issued after pressure exerted by the European powers whose aim was the establishment of equal rights to the Christians of the Ottoman Empire.
-In this way they were also depriving the Russians of mixing with the affairs of the Ottoman state.
+The Hati Humayun of 6/18 February 1856 was issued after pressure exerted by the European powers whose aim was the establishment of equal rights for the Christians of the Ottoman Empire.14 In this way they were also depriving the Russians of mixing with the affairs of the Ottoman state.
 By enforcing the Hati Humayun, all Christians obtained equal rights with Muslims in terms of religion but also legality.
-To this the Sultan emphatically said: "My heart makes no exception between the slave of my empire.
-Rights and privileges will equally be shared with no distinction to all with no exception".
-In towns and villages Greek-Christian schools were opened.
-Freedom to worship one's own religion was granted both inside and outside of the church which was one of the most important changes.
-The Ottoman state ratified the National and General Regulations of the Patriarchy, which would become the Constitution chart of the Orthodox Church till 1923.
+To this, the Sultan emphatically said: "My heart makes no exception between the slave of my empire.
+Rights and privileges will equally be shared with no distinction to all with no exception".15 In towns and villages, Greek-Christian schools were opened.
+Freedom to worship one's own religion was granted both inside and outside of the church which was one of the most important changes.16 The Ottoman state ratified the National and General Regulations of the Patriarchy, which would become the Constitution charter of the Orthodox Church till 1923.
 Of great value was the opinion of German clergyman H. Gentzer on the Greek communities of Minor Asia for the period after 1836:

-From 1856 until the official recognition of Cappadocia and Pontus Crypto-Christians by the authorities in 1911, there were several sources detailing the Crypto-Christians with the most characteristic being that of P. S. Sideropoulos (or Pehlil), who unveiled himself to his boss the Italian Consul Fabri.
-On May 14th, 1856 Sideropoulos was finally recognized as a Christian20 by the Ottoman authorities.
-This was great news for all those who were still hiding their true faith, and on July 15th, 1857, 1590 Crypto-Christians congregated at the church of Theoskepastos in Trapezous, after a memorandum to the Sublime Port, the ambassadors of the European powers and the Ecumenical Patriarchy.
+From 1856 until the official recognition of Cappadocian and Pontic Crypto-Christians by the authorities in 1911, there were several sources detailing the Crypto-Christians with the most characteristic being that of P. S Sideropoulos (or Pehlil), who unveiled himself to his boss the Italian Consul Fabri.19 On May 14th, 1856 Sideropoulos was finally recognized as a Christian20 by the Ottoman authorities.
+This was great news for all those who were still hiding their true faith, and on July 15th, 1857, 1590 Crypto-Christians congregated at the church of Theoskepastos in Trapezous after a memorandum to the Sublime Port, the ambassadors of the European powers and the Ecumenical Patriarchy.21

 3. The 1876 Ottoman Constitution and the Crypto-Christians.

 The constitution resulted in the equality of rights among all citizens to be declared for all religions and it was then that Crypto Christians of Cappadocia openly declared their creed.
-The Greek Stavriotes, who took their origin from the Stavroti village, led a double life for a great length of time, being Christian in private and Muslim in public.
-During the Easter of 1877, 300 Stavriote families were bold enough to publicly declare their Christian creed celebrating "Ressurection", in church thus taking advantage of the constitution.
+The Greek Stavriotes, who took their origin from the Stavroti village, led a double life for a great length of time, being Christian in private and Muslim in public.25 During the Easter of 1877, 300 Stavriote families were bold enough to publicly declare their Christian creed celebrating "Ressurection", in church thus taking advantage of the constitution.
 The 1876 constitution charter was no longer in use and formally, nothing changed in their district.
-People were able to send their children to Greek Orthodox schools, attend church and go to matrimonial ceremonies.
-Up until 1898 the Ottoman authorities took a soft approach towards these events, but after the 1897 Greco-Turkish War, wild persecutions broke out against Asia Minor christians, especially in the neighbouring Trapezus area.
+People were able to send their children to Greek Orthodox schools, attend church and go to matrimonial ceremonies.26 Up until 1898 the Ottoman authorities took a soft approach towards these events, but after the 1897 Greco-Turkish War, wild persecutions broke out against Asia Minor christians, especially in the neighbouring Trapezus area.
 The Abdul Hamit "Kulturkampf" cultural battle, waving the Pan-Islamic flag, did not prove to be free of bloodshed.
 The Sultan put forth a plan towards an enforcement of Ottoman culture fomenting religious devotion to Islam.
 Studying in Greek schools was banned, children born by non recognized Christian parents were considered "bastards` and illegitimate, and on a grand scale military enlistment was carried out.27

 4. Neo-Turks and the Crypto-Christian Question.